Siddy212/iconic-es-de/README.md

    - `(Simple) Carousel Horizontal` - Simple System view.
 A horizontal carousel of game boxart with minimal metadata below.

    - `(Simple) Grid: Boxart` - Simple System view.
-A grid view that spands the entire width of the screen and displays boxart covers.
+A grid view that spans the entire width of the screen and displays boxart covers.

    - `(Simple) Grid: Physical Media` - Simple System view.
-A grid view that spands the entire width of the screen and displays physical media.
+A grid view that spans the entire width of the screen and displays physical media.

 - `Theme Color Scheme` - There are 3 types of color schemes that are used for the overall theme on all views, Light, Dark, and Retro-Gray.
 Each of these color schemes allow you to choose from: Classic, Modern, or Custom.
 This will indicate which art style to use.
 Classic using more official game art while Modern uses updated renders of characters.
 Custom allows user-defined artwork that can be mixed without changing the xml.